Best Women’s Winter Running Leggings of 2025

 Overall, the Wind Shield pants are a better all-around choice for winter running.
 Trail runners searching for pants designed for fast strides with protection for nasty winter weather will find a great companion with the Wind Shield.

-Best Cool Weather Running Tights: Janji Pace Tights
+Best Cool Weather Running Tights: Janji 7/8 Trail Tight

-Sometimes winter conditions don’t mean single-digit temps and snowing, or sometimes you want a running tight that is good for more than just those chilly winter days.
-For an excellent all-around, 3-season tight to use on all but the warmest runs, we love the Janji Pace tights.
+Sometimes winter conditions don’t mean single-digit temps and snowing, and instead you’re dealing with weather that’s too cold for shorts, but doesn’t quite warrant a fleece lining either.
+Or sometimes, you want versatile running tights that are good for more than just those frigid winter days.
+For an excellent all-around, 3-season tight to use on all but the very coldest runs, we love the Janji 7/8 Trail Tights.

 Sizes: XXS to 6XL